ember-learn/super-rentals-tutorial/README.md

   * Should probably run the build in a docker container anyway
 * `yarn install`
 * `yarn build`
+  * Please note that you will need a Mapbox token in order to successfully run `yarn build`.
+You can get your own token [here](https://account.mapbox.com/access-tokens).
+Once you have a token, you can build the project by running `MAPBOX_ACCESS_TOKEN=your-token-here yarn build`.
 * Processed markdown can be found in `dist/chapters`
 * The `super-rentals` code can be found in `dist/code/super-rentals`